chaoticsoooul/chaoticsoooul/README.md

 - <a href="https://www.useget.com/">**Get**</a>｜**Prev.
 Event Ticketing for Students** | 2017, 2019-2020

-  Contributed to this <a href="https://www.techinasia.com/talk/how-app-dominated-hong-kong-universities-1-month">**success**</a> as an intern before Series A, then returned to lead growth in Hong Kong, acquiring the first key communities, including event organizers and attendees.
+  Contributed to this <a href="https://www.techinasia.com/talk/how-app-dominated-hong-kong-universities-1-month">**success**</a> as an intern before Series A, then returned to lead growth in Hong Kong, acquiring the first key communities.

 - <a href="https://www.chatdaddy.tech/">**ChatDaddy**</a>  | **AI Chatbot Builder for WhatsApp** | 2020-2021